RhyanRodriguez3/SQL-Guide/README.md

 > Each file contains queries from beginner to advanced.

 ### 🗂️ Manipulate the Database structure with DDL, DML, and DCL
-> These files explain how the database engine works and RDBMS tools.
+> These files explain how the database engine works and RDBMS tools and techniques.

 ### ✍🏼 Practice Tutorials
-> Now that you understand the concepts and fundamentals, these files are personal learning projects.
+> Now that you understand the concepts and fundamentals, these files are for personal learning projects.
 >
 > "We talkin bout, PRACTICE"🗦🐐3️⃣⁉️